nashville-software-school/client-side-mastery/projects/tier-3/glassdale/chapters/GLASSDALE_CRIMINAL_NOTES.md

 import { useNotes } from './NoteProvider.js'
 import { useCriminals } from '../criminals/CriminalProvider.js'

-// This may be a slight refactor to what you have in your code.
-We added a render function to print our criminals to the DOM.
-You can use the render function as we do in this example, or you can keep your logic in your NoteList function-- it's up to you.

 const render = (noteCollection, criminalCollection) => {
     contentTarget.innerHTML = noteCollection.map(note => {